 Blue from its tint, ruin from the effect of over-consumption.

 This refers to home-made spirit.
 In prohibition America bootleg gin was made in bathtubs by gangsters.

 The British have laid claim to many things that have not originated from the native isles, but have been considered equally valid adoptions because they were brought back from British Empire territories, such as curry from India.

-> In the case of gin, it certainly has a long and interesting history since the English became aware of it, but we have to look at the Dutch for its origins.
+In the case of gin, it certainly has a long and interesting history since the English became aware of it, but we have to look to the Dutch for its origins.
 England and the Dutch were at war three times but were allies against the French and Spanish during the 80 years war.

-> The early 1600s were turbulant times in Europe and the English noted that Dutch soldiers drank a schnapps called genever for courage.
+The early 1600s were turbulant times in Europe and the English noted that Dutch soldiers drank a schnapps called genever for courage.
 And so the English brought home the Dutch courage, genever.

 The words ‘genievre‘ and ‘jenever‘ are the French and Dutch words for juniper.
 After a time in England the drink became known simply as gin.